The BMC Brief, Volume 7, Issue 2

 “We’ve spent the last 15 years focused on prenatal care, but it turns out that after delivery is the most dangerous time,” says Saia.

 Instead of the traditional six week postpartum check-up, Project RESPECT schedules three appointments – for one week, three weeks, and five weeks out – with new mothers before they even leave the hospital.
 They then continue to see mothers at regular intervals and check in frequently to ensure that everyone is staying on track.
-The program's partner in this care is SOFAR, another BMC program that provides support and resources for mothers in recovery and their children in pediatric primary care.

 Increasing Follow-Up With a New Pilot Program

 Even with the overall success of the program, Saia and her coworkers found that many women who are admitted to the high-risk obstetrics program from detox centers do not follow up for outpatient treatment and other services after they leave the hospital.
 The follow-up rate for patients has historically been around 27 percent.

 To combat this problem, Project RESPECT started a new inpatient rounding pilot program in August 2017 that incorporated peer recovery coaches, all of whom have personal experience with substance use disorders.
 First, peer recovery coach Cassie Duran, started rounding with patients in addition to the normal rounding by high-risk obstetricians.
 This took the follow-up rate from 27 percent to 49 percent.

 While this was already a significant improvement, Project RESPECT added another layer to the pilot.
 Saia and Ana Cecilio, RN, began rounding on patients daily, in addition to rounding by the high-risk obstetricians and Duran.
 In preliminary data, this took the post-hospitalization follow-up rate to 100 percent.